ubirch/ubirch-testkit/TestKit.md

  perform a bootstrap with the **ubirch bootstrap service** to acquire the PIN for the SIM card and then register its public key at the
  **ubirch key service**.

-Once the initialisation is done, the device will measure acceleration, external temperature, relative humidity, atmospheric pressure and ambient light levels every minute and send a data message to the **ubirch data service**.
+Once the initialisation is done, the device will take measurements every minute and send a data message to the **ubirch data service**.
  The data message contains the device UUID, a timestamp and a map with the sensor data:
  ```json
     {